List of Google April Fools' Day jokes: Ms. Pac-Maps

 Google has partly revived new Pac-Maps to allow users to play the popular video game Ms. Pac-Man along the streets of the world.
 Although, this time, instead of turning the player's current location into the game level, the player is taken to a random spot in the world.
 The mobile app for Maps also displays a button to play Ms. Pac-Maps.

 Google Wind

-Google Netherlands says that "Holland is one of the greatest countries to live in, but the biggest downside is that it rains 145 days a year".
+Google Netherlands says that "Holland^{[sic]} is one of the greatest countries to live in, but the biggest downside is that it rains 145 days a year".
 They also stated that "it uses Machine Learning to recognize cloud patterns and orchestrate the network of windmills when rain is approaching.
 Test results look very promising."
-On April 1, they would be able to ensure clear skies for everyone in Holland.
+On April 1, they would be able to ensure clear skies for everyone in the Netherlands.
 This is an example of an attempt to control the weather locally.